taradehdari/taradehdari/README.md

 # 👋 Hi, I'm Tara Dehdari!

 ## 🚀 About Me
 I’m a Data Science Master's student, graduating in December 2024, with a background in Physiology and Neuroscience (B.S).
-I am passionate about healthcare data science and predictive modeling, particularly in disease prediction.
+I am passionate about healthcare data science and predictive modeling.

 ## 🌱 Current Project
 - **Capstone Project:** "Food Recommendations for Diabetic Patients"